DamianMorozov/TgDownloader/README.md

 - Save the values of the "App api_id" and "App api_hash" fields

 ## Run under Windows OS
-- Extract the `TgDownloader v1.2.333.zip` archive to `TgDownloader v1.2.333`
+- Extract the `TgDownloader v1.2.333.zip` archive to `TgDownloader v1.2.333` directory
 - Change the current directory to `cd TgDownloader v1.2.333`
-- Run `TgDownloaderConsole.exe`
+- Run the `TgDownloaderConsole.exe` command or double click the file

 ## Run under Linux OS
-- Extract the `TgDownloader v1.2.333.zip` archive to `TgDownloader v1.2.333`
+- Extract the `TgDownloader v1.2.333.zip` archive to `TgDownloader v1.2.333` directory
 - Change the current directory to `cd TgDownloader v1.2.333`
 - Run the `dotnet TgDownloaderConsole.dll` command